Soft and gooey Marshmallow Chocolate Chip Cookies are a perfect addition to your holiday cookie tray and also make an extraordinary afternoon snack!

 - In a small bowl, mix together the flour, cornstarch, baking soda, and salt.
 Set aside.

 - In a large bowl, cream the softened butter, both sugars, and vanilla extract, by beating on medium-high speed with an electric stand mixer or hand mixer until creamy.

 - Add the eggs, one at a time, and beat well after each addition.

 - Add the dry ingredients into the butter mixture and mix on low speed until just incorporated.
 A small amount of flour should still be visible.

-- Add the chocolate chunks and miniature marshmallows and fold into the dough using a large spatula or spoon.
-Refrigerate for at least 30 minutes, or overnight.
+- Fold the chocolate chunks into the dough using a large spatula or spoon.
+Refrigerate for at least an hour, or overnight.

 - When ready to bake, preheat the oven to 350°F (177°C).
 Use a 2-tablespoon scoop to portion onto a baking sheet, 3-inches apart.